three-cubed/maths_farm/README.md

 #### Brief version notes

-This is Maths Farm 4, deployed in February 2021 (with updates in April).
+This is Maths Farm 4, deployed in February 2021 (with updates and edits from time to time thereafter).

 Version 1 was similar to the current Maths Farm Classic theme.
 Version 2 introduced the four themes.
 Version 3 was a reorganisation/refactoring of the programming code and made some minor alterations to the player experience.
 Version 4 has introduced drag and drop (for devices that support drag and drop) and simple animation.